‘Ertugrul’ actress Esra Bilgic waiting to meet fans in Pakistan

 ISLAMABAD: Turkish actress Esra Bilgic has thanked her Pakistani fans for their love and said that she was waiting excitedly to meet them in Pakistan, Geo News reported on Sunday.

-Esra essays the lead role of Halime Sultan, the wife of Ertugrul in the historic drama Dirili : Ertu rul or Ertugrul Ghazi that has won the hearts of millions of Pakistani fans with her outstanding performance.
+Esra essays the lead role of Halime Sultan, the wife of Ertugrul in the historic drama Ertugrul or Ertugrul Ghazi that has won the hearts of millions of Pakistani fans with her outstanding performance.

+She turned to Instagram and shared an adorable photo of her, and Pakistani fans showered love on the endearing post with their appreciatory messages in the comments.